mokeder/pervasive-ai/README.md

 # pervasive-ai
 An open source AI and ML project.
-Meetup place for Penguins and Manatees.
+Also a meetup place for Penguins and Manatees.